-If I had to guess, mussels served in a red sauce is probably one of the least popular ways to prepare mussels.
-Ironically, it’s the first way I started making mussels 3 or 4 years ago.
-Today, I think most restaurants are serving mussels in a creamy ale or wine sauce—which is a little lighter, and usually paired with pasta.
+Mussels served in a red tomato sauce is probably one of the least common ways to prepare steamed mussels.
+Ironically, it’s the first way I started cooking mussels years ago.
+Today, most restaurants are serving mussels in a seasoned broth or creamy beer or white wine sauce—which is a little lighter, and sometimes paired with pasta.

-When it comes to mussels and red sauce, I usually opt for an arrabbiata sauce.
-For those of you who don’t know, arrabbiata is a spicy Italian tomato/marinara sauce made with dried red chilies.
+For this recipe, I opted for a spicy arrabbiata sauce to simmer the mussels in.
+Arrabbiata is a spicy Italian tomato/marinara sauce made with dried red chilies.
 It’s got a nice balanced spiciness that makes the mussels a little more interesting.

 How to Cook Mussels in Red Sauce

 Simmer mussels in a lidded saucepan with a jar of arrabbiata (or your favorite red sauce) for about 5 minutes on medium heat.
 The sauce will quickly cook/steam the mussels until they are fully open.
-I like to stir them into the sauce at this point to let the sauce soak in.
+I like to stir the mussels into the sauce so it mixes into the sauce.